QuentinFuxa/PolyRAG/README.md

 - `NO_AUTH`: Set to `True` to disable authentication (not recommended for production).

 Copy `.env.example` to `.env` and fill in the required values for your setup.

+---

+## 🛠️ Customization: Connect Your Own Data, Lexicon, and LLM

+PolyRAG is designed to be easily adapted to your own use case—across any domain, database, or document set.
+The MedRxiv setup provided here is just a showcase.

+**To use PolyRAG with your own data:**

+1. **Database Connection:**
+   - Edit the `DATABASE_URL` in your `.env` file to point to your own PostgreSQL (or compatible) database.
+   - Adjust schema/table names as needed in your configuration.

+2. **System Prompt:**
+   - Adapt the system prompt file (see the `SYSTEM_PROMPT_PATH` variable in your `.env`) to fit your domain, lexicon, and user instructions.

+3. **Indexing Your Data:**
+   - Use the scripts in the [`scripts/`](scripts/) directory to index your own documents:
+     - `index-folder-script.py`: Index documents from a local folder.
+     - `index-urls-script.py`: Index documents from a list of URLs.
+     - `scrape_arxiv.py`, `scrape_medrxiv.py`: Example scrapers for scientific sources.
+   - You can create your own scripts following these templates for other data sources.

+4. **LLM Backend:**
+   - PolyRAG is backend-agnostic.
+Set the appropriate API key(s) in your `.env` to use OpenAI, Mistral, DeepSeek, Anthropic, Google, Groq, or your own local LLM.

+5. **Display Texts & Instructions:**
+   - Customize user-facing texts and instructions by editing the files referenced in your `.env` (e.g., `DISPLAY_TEXTS_JSON_PATH`, `instructions.md`).

+**For more advanced customization, see the code in the `src/` directory and adapt agents, tools, or workflows as needed.**